 If you acquired an item long ago and no longer have the receipt, there are other ways to prove your cost basis.
 Look for invoices, statements, written communications, purchase history in retail apps, even before-and-after photos of the item that can show any differences or improvements made since acquiring it.
 For instance, if you bought the item new and later sold it in used condition, photos of the item in its original condition can help you determine your cost basis in relation to its purchase price (and vice versa).

 When substantiating your cost basis for an item, anything is better than nothing.
 There is not one specific method you must use when keeping records, but try your best to find some kind of substantial proof just in case the IRS decides to question you.

 What if I can’t find documents showing what I originally paid for the item?

 If you can’t provide proof of your cost basis, the IRS could argue that your basis is $0 and require you to report the item’s entire sale price as a gain.

-Knowing this, if you estimate your cost basis to calculate any potential gains, the IRS could choose to deny your calculation and require you to pay taxes on a larger gain.
+If you estimate your cost basis to calculate any potential gains but have no proof to back up your estimate, the IRS could choose to deny your calculation and require you to pay taxes on a larger gain.
 Just know that guesstimates should be your last resort, and you should strive to find something substantial to back up your cost basis claims if you can.